-Sisters Hannah and Emily Collins are on a mission to inject texture and personality into the design of Bay Area’s dining scene
+Sisters Hannah and Emily Collins are injecting their own brand of texture and personality into the Bay Area

 Words by FLORA TSAPOVSKY